goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/3.1-intro/README.md

   - Two managed RHEL 7 hosts

-And a to mimic a remote side:
+And a second network segment to mimic a remote site:

   - One host that acts as an isolated Tower node that can be reached via SSH from the Tower cluster nodes.